Galser/tf-map-variable-in-ws-tfe202111-1/README.md

 ## Working output and definition example :

-If variable defined with HCL checbox and in pure HCL with euqal sign connecting key and value in the map like this :
+If variable defined with HCL checkbox and in pure HCL with equal sign connecting key and value in the map like this :
 ```
 { team = "mydev" }
 ```